-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) and reasons 2 Internet Outreach Non- Three comments Comment focused Economic development targeted/broad were received via an on the need for has not been identified community on-line public forum, mixed-income as a high priority for prior to drafting the housing, more the 2020-2024 Consolidated Plan. economic Consolidated Plan development, and period.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) and reasons 1 Public Meeting Minorities No comments were No comments were No comments were received at the public received at the received at the public Non- hearings on January public hearings on hearings on January 23, targeted/broad 23, 2020, and July 8, January 23, 2020, 2020, and July 8, 2020. community 2020. and July 8, 2020.
+2 Internet Outreach Non- Two comments were Comment focused Economic development targeted/broad received via an on- on the need for has not been identified community line public forum, mixed-income as a high priority for prior to drafting the housing, more the 2020-2024 Consolidated Plan. economic Consolidated Plan development, and period.
 The other quality of life comments were issues, prior to accepted. drafting the Consolidated Plan.